stg-tud/apsa/2019/0-Organization/Organization.md

 Summer Term 2019

 ---

 # Lecture
-Every week at 11:40am in S101|A03,
+Every week at 11:40am in S101|A03.

-The theoretical concepts generally apply to a very wide range of languages and programming language paradigms; however, in the examples etc. we will primarily analyze Java (Bytecode).
-The language that we use for implementing analyses is [Scala](https://www.scala-lang.org)).
+- The concepts generally apply to a very wide range of languages and programming language paradigms.
+- The examples and analyses are primarily concerned with Java (Bytecode).
+- The language that we use for implementing analyses is [Scala](https://www.scala-lang.org)).

-The lecture slides can be found at: [https://github.com/stg-tud/apsa](https://github.com/stg-tud/apsa/tree/master/2019)
+The lecture slides can be found at: [https://github.com/stg-tud/apsa](https://github.com/stg-tud/apsa/tree/master/2019).

 ^ The lecture slides are basically markdown files that are presented using [Deskset](https://www.deskset.com).
 The final PDF is rendered using [Marked 2](https://marked2app.com) after preprocessing them using the following [sed](https://en.wikipedia.org/wiki/Sed) program:
 ```bash
 /usr/bin/sed -E -e 's/^\[\..+\:.+\]//' -e 's/^\^[[:space:]]//' -e 's/#[[:space:]]\[fit\]/#/'
 ```
-The program basically removes all non-standard markdown commands required by Deskset.
+The program basically removes all non-standard markdown commands which are only used/required by Deskset.
-Hence, if you find typos or more significant issues don't hesitate to create [issues](https://github.com/stg-tud/apsa/issues).
+Hence, if you have suggestions for improvement or if you find typos or more significant issues don't hesitate to create [issues](https://github.com/stg-tud/apsa/issues).
 Pull requests are also very welcome.

 ---